FSH Levels Through Menopause: Your Menopause Hormone Levels Chart

 What level of FSH indicates menopause?

-But here’s the thing ‒ your FSH levels can fluctuate greatly during perimenopause, which can make it challenging to pinpoint exactly where you are in the process.
+But here's the thing: your FSH levels can fluctuate greatly during perimenopause, which can make it challenging to pinpoint exactly where you are in the process.
+They can be high one day and low the next, so tracking these results over time is the only way to confirm their significance.

-Very generally speaking, here’s a quick FSH levels chart through menopause and puberty, two key times when your hormones can be running wild, according to Mira:
+Very generally speaking, here’s a quick FSH levels chart through menopause and puberty, two key times when your hormones can be running wild, according to data from Mira: [6]

 • Before puberty: FSH levels of 0-4.0 mIU/mL